tanshoku/script-utils/README.md

 ### shwll

-Copycat of the viral 5-letter word game.
-Grabs words from aspell dictionaries.
+Copycat of the popular 5-letter word game.
+Grabs words procedurally from aspell dictionaries.
+Tries its best to keep you from cheating.
+Saves score data.
+Copies emojis to your clipboard when you're finished.
+Except for grabbing the words from the dictionary, everything else is pure ZSH.
+All of this in less than 100 lines of code.

 ### spurdify